Search

 Itinerary Fact Details

 Upon your arrival at Tribhuvan International Airport in Kathmandu, our representative will greet you and assist you with the transfer to the hotel.
 You will be staying in Thamel.
 It is a tourist hub, known for its shops, restaurants, and cultural vibrancy.
-This day is reserved for rest and acclimatization after your journey.
-No meals are included, so that you can explore local eateries at your leisure.
+This day is reserved for rest and exploration.
+No meals are included, so you can explore local eateries at your leisure.

 Itinerary Details